Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Three to Twenty Authors

-Format the citation within parentheses as follows:
+Parenthetical In-text Citation Format the citation within parentheses as follows:

 Enter the last name of the first author, followed by a space.

-Add "et al." followed by a comma and a space.
+Enter "et al." followed by a comma and a space.

 See Figure A3-1.

-Format the citation as follows:
+Narrative In-text Citation Format the citation as follows:

-Add the publication year in parentheses after the name.
+Enter the publication year in parentheses after the name.

 See Figure A3-2.

-Figure A3-1: APA Formatted In-text Parenthetical Citation for Three Authors
+Figure A3-1: APA-formatted In-text Parenthetical Citation for Three Authors

-Figure A3-2: APA Formatted In-text Narrative Citation for Three Authors
+Figure A3-2: APA-formatted In-text Narrative Citation for Three Authors

 Reference List Entry